kambleakash0/substack_monitor/README.md

 ## License

-This project is licensed under the terms of the LICENSE file.
-(Assuming a LICENSE file exists.
-If not, you might want to add one, e.g., MIT License).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.